Sexual Ethics Policy

 4. Procedures for Reporting and Responding to Complaints of Misconduct

-B. Persons may contact a confidential hotline staffed by the General Commission on the Status and Role of Women for additional information and support at: 1- 800-523-8390.
+B. Persons may contact a confidential hotline staffed by the General Commission on the Status and Role of Women for additional information or support.
+COSROW hotline: 1- 800-523- 8390.

-C. The two aforementioned processes are first steps toward making a formal complaint.
+C. The two aforementioned processes are the first steps toward making a formal complaint.
 The Report of Ministry Leader Sexual or Professional Misconduct Form is a standardized form that can be used for reporting concerns to the Bishop about misconduct in writing.
-The form can be obtained by contacting a District Superintendent, the Executive Minister of Call and Clergy Care, or downloaded from the conference website at bwcumc.org.
+The form can be obtained by contacting a District Superintendent or downloaded from the conference website at bwcumc.org.

 D. When an allegation of misconduct is subject to mandatory reporting requirements by the state (as can be the case with a minor or an adult incapable of self-reporting), it shall be reported to the Bishop and to the appropriate authorities and agencies.
 All persons serving as pastoral leaders are responsible for knowing the reporting requirements in the area where they serve.